shalmali30/Medical-Chatbot-Gen-AI/README.md

 # setup.py will create required project directory

+# do not forget to set up your .env file before using api keys of pinecone and openai.
+For security reasons it is not included in the github repo

 # Create your trails/experiment notebook  (trails.ipynb)
 First test all your code is working with this Experiment. then convert into modular coding.